Aadhaar Enrollment: What Mandatory Documents You Need

 What Official Papers Show Your Identity

-Proof of Identity, often shortened to PoI, means official documents that clearly show who you are.
+Proof of Identity, often shortened to PoI, refers to official documents that clearly show who you are.
 These papers usually have your name and a photograph of you.
 They help the Aadhaar system confirm that the person applying is genuinely you.

 Easy-to-Understand Examples of Identity Proofs